-Impairment assessment of trade and bills receivables
+Impairment assessment of trade receivables

-The directors of the Company estimate the amount of impairment losses on trade and bills receivables based on the credit risk of trade and bills receivables.
+The directors of the Company estimate the amount of impairment losses on trade receivables based on the credit risk of trade receivables.
 The amount of the impairment losses based on ECL model is measured as the difference between all contractual cash flows that are due to the Group in accordance with the contract and all the cash flows that the Group expects to receive, discounted at the effective interest rate determined at initial recognition.
 Where the future cash flows are less than expected, or being revised downward due to changes in facts and circumstances, a material impairment loss may arise.

-As at 31 December 2023, the carrying amount of trade and bills receivables were approximately RMB30,590,000 (2022: RMB18,774,000).
-Impairment losses on trade and bills receivables of approximately RMB7,036,000 (2022: RMB6,823,000) have been recognised during the year ended 31 December 2023.
+As at 31 December 2024, the carrying amount of trade receivables were approximately RMB14,640,000 (2023: RMB30,590,000).
+Reversal of impairment losses of approximately RMB4,561,000 (2023: impairment losses of approximately RMB7,036,000) has been recognised during the year ended 31 December 2024.